SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 Value | Reason
 :------:|-------
-0 | Undefined = 0, (there's enough information to know the render mode)
-1 | MultipeWePart
+0 | Undefined = 0, (there's not enough information to know the render mode) 1 | MultipeWePart
 2 | JSLinkCustomization
 3 | XslLinkCustomization